edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/limits.md

 + <div><img src="/assets/images/Image1.png"/></div>
 ```

-### Possible Fix [3]: Computing which node_modules be included in the serverless bundle {/*possible-fix-3-computing-which-node_modules-be-included-in-the-serverless-bundle*/}
+### [3]: Computing which node_modules be included in the serverless bundle {/*possible-fix-3-computing-which-node_modules-be-included-in-the-serverless-bundle*/}

-It might be possible, that [Possible Fix [1]](#possible-fix-1-segregating-devdependencies-from-dependencies) reduces your serverless bundle size, but not reduce it to less than 50 MB (250 MB Uncompresssed).
+It might be possible, that [[1]](#possible-fix-1-segregating-devdependencies-from-dependencies) reduces your serverless bundle size, but not reduce it to less than 50 MB (250 MB Uncompresssed).
 Another way to identify which dependencies would be required in the runtime is to use `@vercel/nft` package (a "Node.js dependency tracing utility").

 Step 1.
 Install `@vercel/nft` as devDependency: